-For five years, Misty-Dawn has served our congregation with compassion and collaboration at the core of her ministries.
+For over eight years, Misty-Dawn has served our congregation with compassion and collaboration at the core of her ministries.
 She is active in our local community, collaborating with interfaith leaders throughout our city.
-She serves her UU colleagues as the chapter president of the Heartland Chapter of the UU Ministers Association.
+She serves our larger UUA movement as a Regional Transisitions Coach to help support congregations in ministerial transition.
 Misty-Dawn received final fellowship with the UUA in 2016, surrounded by her family and several members and youth of our congregation.

-Misty-Dawn and her spouse, Jenna, live in Fort Wayne, sharing a home with their dogs, Musubi and Baxter.
+Misty-Dawn and her spouse, Jenna, live in Fort Wayne, sharing a home with their dog, Baxter.
 They love the sense of community and “Hoosier hospitality” that continues to evolve throughout the city.

 Misty-Dawn came to ministry after a career as a Bookkeeping Coordinator, supervising accounts-receivables and account-payables, specializing in data tracking and research for grants, and reporting to the CFO and CEO of a non-profit human service agency.

-For fun, Misty-Dawn enjoys yoga, walking the dogs, a new love of knitting, and exploring her new home state of Indiana.
+For fun, Misty-Dawn enjoys yoga, walking the dog, a new love of knitting, and exploring her new home state of Indiana.